Research output per year

 • Sofia Polychronidou (European Theatre): "Socialist Realism and Its Manifestations in Soviet theatre in the 1920s-1940s" (principal supervisor; PhD award: June 2020).

 • Georgina Barker.
 Russian Studies.
-“Russia’s Classical Alter Ego, 1963-2016: Classical reception in the poetry of Elena Shvarts, Il’ia Kutik, and Polina Barskova” (sponsored by Wolfson Scholarship).
+“Russia’s Classical Alter Ego, 1963-2016: Classical Reception in the poetry of Elena Shvarts, Il’ia Kutik, and Polina Barskova” (funded by Wolfson Scholarship).
 (PhD award: July 2017, principal supervisor).

 • Lina Mohamad.
 Islamic Studies, University of Edinburgh.
 "The Burden of Valour: The Hero and the Terrorist -Villan in Post-9/11 Popular Fiction) (PhD award: November 2015, co- supervisor).

-Knowledge exchange and impact (in addition to conference presentations and academic talks)
+Knowledge exchange and impact (in addition to conference presentations and academic talks; selected)

 • Contribution to the Talking History Radio Programme on Pushkin (Dublin): 14.03.2021.